Helm (package manager)

 Helm is a package manager for Kubernetes.
-It uses 'charts' as its package format, which is based on YAML.
-It provides support for defining templates using the Go template syntax to generate Kubernetes resource manifests dynamically.
+It uses "charts" as its package format, which is based on YAML.
+It provides support for defining templates using Go template syntax to generate Kubernetes resource manifests dynamically.

+History

+Helm began in 2015 as "Helm Classic", a project started at a hackathon hosted by Deis and introduced at the inaugural KubeCon.
+In January 2016, Helm Classic merged with Google's Kubernetes Deployment Manager tool and moved under the Kubernetes project.
+Helm 2.0.0 was released on November 17, 2016, introducing a server-side component named Tiller.

-Helm was accepted to Cloud Native Computing Foundation on June 1, 2018 at the Incubating maturity level and then moved to the Graduated maturity level on May 1, 2020.
+Helm was accepted into the Cloud Native Computing Foundation on June 1, 2018 at the Incubating maturity level.
+Helm 3.0.0 was released on November 13, 2019, removing Tiller so that Helm communicates directly with the Kubernetes API server.
+Helm then moved to the Graduated maturity level on May 1, 2020.
+On October 7, 2020, the Helm Hub chart-discovery service was retired in favor of CNCF's Artifact Hub.

+Helm v4.0.0 was released on November 12, 2025 at KubeCon + CloudNativeCon North America, the first major version update in six years, coinciding with the project's tenth anniversary.